 Standing, moving around, and exercise benefits brain functioning, tones muscles, benefits blood vessels, increases libido, and helps all body systems function better.

-Regular moderate exercise, including walking, helps the heart and lungs work more efficiently, eases pain, and protect you from osteoporosis, type 2 diabetes, heart disease and some forms of cancer.
+Regular moderate exercise helps the heart and lungs work more efficiently, eases pain, and protect you from osteoporosis, type 2 diabetes, heart disease and some forms of cancer.
 Exercising benefits the immune system, making you less susceptible to colds and flu.
 Depending on how you exercise, it can help you look better, tone muscles, burn fat, and have more energy.

 Frequent movement and weight bearing activities are key healthy living habits that make the difference between being able to live independently in old age or not.
 It helps reduce pain, boosts your mood, and promotes healthy weight and body functioning.
 Exercising daily benefits your health, however you choose to do it, and improves your chances of living a long, vital, happy life.